Powerlearnproject/se-day1-assignment-Heartyhealth/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+Structured Programming (1960s-1970s): Developers started organizing code into smaller, logical parts.
+This made programs easier to understand, fix, and improve, leading to better software quality.

+Object-Oriented Programming (1980s): This approach introduced the idea of building software using "objects," similar to real-world items.
+It made software more flexible and easier to manage as it grew in size.

+Agile Methodologies (2001): Agile brought a new way of working where teams build software in small steps, with constant feedback from users.
+This helped create software that better meets user needs and can be delivered faster.

 List and briefly explain the phases of the Software Development Life Cycle.
+Re

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.